marifse/community_ibm_iks_ansible_collection/README.md

     ```
     sudo apt install ansible -y
     ```
-3. Set the path in ansible.cfg and the api key in inventory/main.cfg

     **Note**: These automation playbooks have been tested on ansible 2.9.6 on ubuntu 20.04.